Table of Contents

 10. Turn Off Bluetooth When You’re Not Using It

-Retail stores, malls, and public venues sometimes use Bluetooth beacons to detect nearby devices and measure customer movement patterns.
+If you are in a shopping mall or large retail area and not using Bluetooth for anything, turning it off temporarily reduces one more tracking signal.
+Retail stores, malls, and public venues can use Bluetooth beacons to detect nearby devices and measure customer movement patterns.
 Turning off Bluetooth when you don’t need it reduces another signal that can be used to track your activity.

 11. Reset Your Advertising ID Periodically